 How to invest in cobalt: Supply and demand

 As noted above, cobalt from the DRC is facing increasing scrutiny.
 While cobalt is not officially a conflict mineral, some human rights groups are pushing for it to receive that designation.
-Many DRC cobalt operations are dangerous and poorly managed, and these groups believe that cobalt end users should be sourcing the metal elsewhere.
+Many DRC cobalt operations and mines are dangerous and poorly managed, and these groups believe that cobalt end users should be sourcing the metal elsewhere.

 How to invest in cobalt: Futures and stocks

-Cobalt futures can be found on the London Metal Exchange under the ticker (CO).
+Cobalt futures can be found on the London Metal Exchange under the ticker CO.
 These futures began trading in early 2010 and are quoted in US dollars per tonne.
 Contracts range over a span of 15 months, allowing investors to make bets on the metal over varying time periods.